kubernetes-retired/service-catalog/README.md

 the Service Catalog requesting a new Service Instance from the owning Service Broker.

-**Cluster operator**: the team of people responsible for operating a Kubernetes cluster.
-This team may operate the cluster on behalf of other users, or may operate the cluster to facilitate their own work.
-The cluster operator "team" may be one person
+**Cluster operator**: the person or team responsible for operating a Kubernetes cluster.
+This team may operate the cluster on behalf of other users, or may operate the cluster to facilitate their own work

-**Application developer**: the team of people responsible for developing consumer applications.
-This "team" may be one person.
-Additionally, it may overlap (partially or completely) with the cluster operator team
+**Application operator**: the person or team responsible for deploying a consumer application.
+Users in this role, at minimum, have access to their own application's namespace.
+In some cases, users in this role may also be an application developer or a cluster operator

 **Resource type**: a logical Kubernetes concept.
 Examples include: